Helpers

 Miscellaneous

-abort abort_if abort_unless app auth back bcrypt blank broadcast cache class_uses_recursive collect config context cookie csrf_field csrf_token decrypt dd dispatch dispatch_sync dump encrypt env event fake filled info literal logger method_field now old once optional policy redirect report report_if report_unless request rescue resolve response retry session tap throw_if throw_unless today trait_uses_recursive transform validator value view with
+abort abort_if abort_unless app auth back bcrypt blank broadcast cache class_uses_recursive collect config context cookie csrf_field csrf_token decrypt dd dispatch dispatch_sync dump encrypt env event fake filled info literal logger method_field now old once optional policy redirect report report_if report_unless request rescue resolve response retry session tap throw_if throw_unless today trait_uses_recursive transform validator value view with when

 Arrays & Objects